-- Lack of socialisation or limited socialisation can cause behavioural issues in children of every age from preschoolers to teens.
+Lack of socialization or limited socialization can cause behavioral issues in children of every age from preschoolers to teens.

-- Parents can minimise the effects of social isolation on children; however, at times, children will miss being with friends or going out to play.
+Parents can minimize the effects of social isolation on children; however, at times, children will miss being with friends or going out to play.